NynneKajs/glinty-granular-materials-vr/README.md

 - "Moon texture" by EntityNull0 from https://github.com/EntityNULL0/TimeOfDay/blob/master/Assets/Textures/moon.jpg
 - "Stars texture" by Ernie Wright (Nasa Scientific Visualization Studio) from https://svs.gsfc.nasa.gov/4851
 - "Cumbled paper normals" by MAFIAARTIST from https://mafiaartist.wordpress.com/2015/04/28/misc-group-04-uv-unwrap-fix/

+#### Shading

+- "An analytic BRDF for materials with spherical Lambertian scatterers" by Eugene d'Eon from https://arxiv.org/abs/2103.01618
+- "Building an Orthonormal Basis from a 3D Unit Vector Without Normalization" by Jeppe Revall Frisvad from https://www.tandfonline.com/doi/abs/10.1080/2165347X.2012.689606

 #### Other